HongQiQu/InstagramOAuthDemo/README.md

 InstagramOAuthDemo
 ==================

-Instagram’s API uses the OAuth 2.0 protocol for simple, but effective authentication and authorization.
+Instagram's API uses the OAuth 2.0 protocol for simple, but effective authentication and authorization.
 OAuth 2.0 is much easier to use than previous schemes; developers can start using the Instagram API almost immediately.

 The server will redirect the user in one of two ways that you choose:
 	1. Server-side flow (reccommended):